 Iroquois Pipeline

-Summary: Save the Sound is opposing the Iroquois Gas Transmission Enhancement by Compression (“ExC”) Project, which would modify the existing pipeline by enhancing compression at various stations along the pipeline to increase the amount of natural gas transported to New York utilities.
-The project would create new health burdens on already overburdened environmental justice communities and would be inconsistent with New York’s and Connecticut’s greenhouse gas goals.
+Summary: Save the Sound is fighting to stop the Iroquois Gas Transmission Enhancement by Compression (“ExC”) Project, which would modify an existing pipeline by enhancing compression at various stations along the pipeline to increase the amount of natural gas transported to New York utilities.
+The project would create new emissions and health burdens on already overburdened environmental justice communities and would conflict with New York’s and Connecticut’s greenhouse gas goals.

 Action Opportunities: